suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Encryption prevents third parties, including attackers, from accessing the payload.
 Attackers often require detailed knowledge of a binary, such as a firmware image, to launch successful attacks.
 For instance, return-oriented programming (ROP) {{ROP}} requires access to the binary, and encryption makes writing exploits significantly more difficult.
 Beyond ensuring the confidentiality of the binary itself, protecting the confidentiality of the source code will also be necessary to prevent reverse engineering and reproduction of the firmware.

-While the initial motivation for this document was firmware encryption, the use of SUIT manifests has expanded to cover other scenarios requiring integrity and confidentiality protection, such as:
+The initial motivation for this document was firmware encryption.
+However, the use of SUIT manifests has expanded to encompass other scenarios that require integrity and confidentiality protection, including:

-- software packages,
+- Software packages
-- personalization data,
+- Personalization data
-- configuration data, and
+- Machine learning models

-- machine learning models.
+These additional use cases stem from the work on Trusted Execution Environment Provisioning (TEEP), as detailed in {{RFC9397}} and {{I-D.ietf-teep-usecase-for-cc-in-network}}.
+The distinction between software and firmware is clarified in {{RFC9019}}.

-Thus, the term "payload" is used generically to refer to all these objects.
+For consistency and simplicity, we use the term "payload" generically to refer to all objects subject to encryption.

 The payload is encrypted using a symmetric content encryption key, which can be established through various mechanisms.
-This document defines two content key distribution methods for use with the IETF SUIT manifest:
+This document defines two content key distribution methods for use with the SUIT manifest:

 - Ephemeral-Static (ES) Diffie-Hellman (DH), and
 - AES Key Wrap (AES-KW).